rintoj/ngx-virtual-scroller/README.md

 ## Items with variable size

-Items must have fixed height and width for this module to work perfectly.
-If not, set [enableUnequalChildrenSizes]="true".
+Items _must_ have fixed height and width for this module to work perfectly.
+If not, set `[enableUnequalChildrenSizes]="true"`.

-*(DEPRECATED)*: If enableUnequalChildrenSizes isn't working, you can set inputs `childWidth` and `childHeight` to their smallest possible values.
+*(DEPRECATED)*: If `enableUnequalChildrenSizes` isn't working, you can set inputs `childWidth` and `childHeight` to their smallest possible values.
 You can also modify `bufferAmount` which causes extra items to be rendered on the edges of the scrolling area.

 ```html
 <virtual-scroller #scroll [items]="items" [enableUnequalChildrenSizes]="true">